 🔥Duchess Kate candidly discusses her struggles as a new mom🔥

-The candid discussion with Prince William’s wife was recorded for a podcast called “Happy Mum Happy Baby,” with British broadcaster and podcaster Giovanna Fletcher.Kate has been on a nationwide quest to talk to parents about the importance of the early years in childrearing, and how relationships and bonding at that point can affect a child for life.
+The candid discussion with Prince William’s wife was recorded for a podcast called “Happy Mum Happy Baby,” with British broadcaster and podcast host Giovanna Fletcher.Kate has been on a nationwide quest to talk to parents about the importance of the early years in childrearing, and how relationships and bonding at that stage can affect a child for life.
 She said in the podcast that it’s important for mothers to feel they can talk about the challenges they face without being judged.

 “We’re all in this together,” she said, noting that all parents struggle with the same things and highlighting statistics that show the leading cause of deaths in new mothers is suicide.